Study Abroad Programs

 Prague, Czech Republic (fall semester, even years)

-Students take two courses offered by the Mount professor as well a Czech History course (which fulfills the Modern Civilization requirement) and a Czech life and culture course.
+Students take two courses offered by the Mount professor in addition to the Czech history course, and Czech life and culture course.
 Students may choose a brief immersion into Czech during the opening weeks of the semester or study Czech more seriously throughout the entire semester.

 London, England (spring semesters, odd years)